We're back. Rebuilt payments. More ways to get paid. First month 80% off. Claim →

 The bottom line

 Deel earned its lead, and for a large steady global roster it is a fair default.
 The reason to look at an alternative is fit.
 Remote fits IP-sensitive work with its own-entity model.
 Rippling fits a company already living in one HR and IT suite.
 Wise fits teams that move money and handle their own contracts.
-And Omnivoo Contract Management fits the variable roster that a per-seat fee would overcharge, at a flat $49 per finalized contract with transaction fees passed through at cost and no FX markup.
+And Omnivoo Contract Management fits teams that want a published per-seat price with no FX margin layered on top, at $49 per contractor per month with transaction fees passed through at cost.

-Compare on /pay-contractors, see the full cost breakdown in contractor payment platform fees compared, or talk to us on /contact.
+Compare on how to pay contractors, see the full cost breakdown in contractor payment platform fees compared, or talk to us on /contact.

 See also: Deel vs Remote vs Omnivoo for contractor payments, the best platform to pay international contractors, and the FX margin glossary term.